 Generally, private schools don’t mark up their programs as highly as public schools do, but the overall cost of attendance is higher to attend a private institution compared to a public one.
 While the average per-credit-hour rate is overall higher, private institutions generally charge less for online instruction than in-person instruction.
 Private institutions also offer fewer online programs.

-Cost of Attendance between Online Instruction vs In-Person Instruction
+Cost of Attendance between Online Instruction vs. In-Person Instruction

 The true cost of an in-person degree comes from the various expenses families take in when moving their students from one environment to another.
 Several of these costs do not show up in online instruction because the student is already situated in an established home environment.
 Many of the advantages on-campus students enjoy, such as enhanced financial aid benefits and eligibility for regional reciprocity agreement tuition discounts are not always available to online students.